pnnl/ruleset-checking-tool/docs/section5/Rule5-18.md

       - Case 1: If building segment window-wall-ratio matches Table G3.1.1-1 allowance: `if building_wwr_dictionary_b[building_segment_b.id] == data_lookup(table_G3_1_1_1, building_segment_b.area_type_vertical_fenestration): PASS`

-      - Case 2: Else: `else: CAUTION and raise_warning "BASELINE BUILDING SEGMENT AREA TYPE IS INCLUDED IN TABLE G3.1.1-1.
+      - Case 2: Else: `else: FAIL and raise_warning "BASELINE BUILDING SEGMENT AREA TYPE IS INCLUDED IN TABLE G3.1.1-1.
 BUT BUILDING SEGMENT FENESTRATION AREA DOES NOT MATCH TABLE G3.1.1-1.
-CHECK IF BUILDING SEGMENT HAS EXISTING ENVELOPE THAT CAN BE EXCLUDED FROM THE WINDOW-WALL-RATIO CALCULATION."`
+CHECK IF BUILDING SEGMENT HAS EXISTING OR ALTERED ENVELOPE THAT CAN BE EXCLUDED FROM THE WINDOW-WALL-RATIO CALCULATION."`

 **[Back](../_toc.md)**